 - Give your student some space.
 This may be one of the most difficult things to do.
 You want to jump in and help.
 You know that you have advice that your student should hear.
 But your student may just need some time and/or space to feel independent.
 Try to listen carefully to the messages that you are getting and decide when it’s best to weigh in and when it’s best to step back.

 - Help your student realize that stress is not all bad.
 A certain amount of stress and challenge keeps us sharp and focused.
 It helps us manage and deal with the demands placed on us.
 The problems arise when we begin to feel out of control.
-Help your student try to control his stress rather than seeing stress as the enemy.
+Help your student try to control the stress rather than seeing stress as the enemy.

 - Suggest that your student maintain – or break – routine.
 For some students, maintaining a regular routine is helpful.
-He can settle in and let auto-pilot guide him through the end of the semester.
+They can settle in and let auto-pilot guide them through the end of the semester.
 Other students may need a break in the normal routine to shake them up a bit.
 Perhaps studying in a new place will help.
 Perhaps writing the paper in the library rather than the usual dorm room may help.
 Your student should consider whether the norm – or a change – will be most helpful.

 - Be patient – and encourage your student to be patient.
 As difficult and overwhelming as this time may be, it is a short-lived phase.
 Whatever happens, the semester will soon be over.
 You and your student both need to be patient with each other and with yourselves.
 Tensions are probably high, nerves raw, and extra patience will help everyone.
 This sprint to the finish will get your student over the finish line.